aetperf/aetperf.github.io/_posts/2023-03-30-TPC-H-benchmark-of-Hyper,-DuckDB-and-Datafusion-on-Parquet-files.md

 ## TPC-H queries

 There are 22 queries.
+They are specified in the TPC-H benchmark, but may vary a little bit depending on each implemnetation.
+The queries used in this post can be found [here](https://raw.githubusercontent.com/aetperf/tpch/main/queries/duckdb/queries_native.sql).
 Here is the first one, for example:

 ```sql
 SELECT